2016moreno/OperatingSystems/Project 2/README.txt

 Which value should you use to mimic the default functionality of a mutex?
 What would happen if you specified a larger value?

+Might exceed the maximum number of semaphores allowed.

 Testing
 -------